uktrade/redbox-copilot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added any new ENV vars in all deployed environments
 - [ ] I have tested any code added or changed
 - [ ] I have run integration tests
+- [ ] I have added/updated any DBT specific changes to .env.uktrade